fluxninja/aperture/docs/content/get-started/setting-up-application/middleware-insertions.md

 import { Cards } from '@site/src/components/Cards';
 ```

-Aperture supports inserting middleware into the request pipeline which makes it
+Aperture supports inserting middleware into the request pipeline, which makes it
 easy to integrate with less code changes.

 <!-- vale off -->